 So, as the coil experiences a changing electromagnetic field from the audio signal, it is effectively pushed and pulled by the permanent magnet's field.
 The result is the diaphragm movement and, therefore, sound waves that represent the audio signal.

-Below is a picture of a pair of moving-coil dynamic headphone drivers (link to check the price on Amazon):
+Below is a picture of a pair of moving-coil dynamic headphone drivers:

 Note that the vast majority of loudspeakers, studio monitors and subwoofers use this same design, only with larger and stronger components.
 This should give us a hint as to how driver size affects the sound of headphones.

 To learn more about moving-coil dynamic headphone drivers, check out my article The Complete Guide To Moving-Coil Dynamic Microphones.

 For your additional information, moving-coil dynamic microphones also utilize the design described above; only the energy flow is reversed.
 Rather than converting audio to sound, moving-coil microphone transducers convert sound to audio.

 Size-Dependent Factors Of Headphone Drivers